opencv/opencv/doc/tutorials/calib3d/real_time_pose/real_time_pose.rst

 The aim of this application is estimate in real time the object pose given its 3D textured model.

 The application starts up loading the 3D textured model in YAML file format with the same structure explained in the model registration program.
 From the scene the ORB features and descriptors are detected and extracted.
-Then, is used :features2d:`FlannBasedMatcher <flannbasedmatcher>` with :flann:`LshIndexParams <flann-index-t-index>` to do the matching between the scene descriptors and the model descriptors.
-Using the found matches along with :calib3d:`solvePnPRansac() <solvepnpransac>` function the :math:`R` and :math:`t` of the camera are computed.
-Finally, a :video:`Linear Kalman Filter <kalmanfilter>` is applied in order to reject bad poses.
+Then, is used :flann_based_matcher:`FlannBasedMatcher<>` with :flann:`LshIndexParams <flann-index-t-index>` to do the matching between the scene descriptors and the model descriptors.
+Using the found matches along with :calib3d:`solvePnPRansac <solvepnpransac>` function the :math:`R` and :math:`t` of the camera are computed.
+Finally, a :video:`KalmanFilter<kalmanfilter>` is applied in order to reject bad poses.

 Explanation